 CHAPTER 2 - ENTRY CONDITIONS

-2.1 COMPETITOR (GS 4.5.2 part, S1 5.5.5 part)
+2.1 COMPETITOR

 2.1.1 A PERSON ENTERED AND COMPETING IN A SPORTING EVENT.
+(GS 4.2.1 part)

 2.1.2 AFTER THE BEGINNING OF THE GENERAL BRIEFING OF A FIRST CATEGORY SPORTING EVENT, NO CHANGE OF COMPETITOR IS PERMITTED.
+(S1 5.5.5)

-2.2 COMPETITOR’S RIGHTS OF REPRESENTATION (GS 4.6.1, S1 5.1.1)
+2.2 COMPETITOR’S RIGHTS OF REPRESENTATION

-2.2.1 In First Category international sporting events, a competitor represents the NAC that issued the FAI Sporting Licence, unless he belongs to a international team.
+2.2.1 A CITIZEN OR A RESIDENT OF A COUNTRY WHO IS ISSUED A FAI SPORTING LICENCE BY A NAC REPRESENTS THE COUNTRY OF THE NAC IN FAI SPORTING EVENTS.
+(GS 3.5.1 part)

 2.2.2 A flight crew and/or passenger flying in the basket, other than the appointed observer, must represent the same NAC as the competitor, or if not holding a sporting license, may not have represented a different NAC in any previous national, continental or world championship or WAG in the previous 5 years.